SAP-samples/teched2021-INT261/exercises/exercise2/README.md

 ### Check Agent Mode and Project Assignment

+> ###### Important Note: If you are using SAP Universal ID,  please follow the note https://launchpad.support.sap.com/#/notes/3104958 to ensure that you have the right browser else there will a blank screen and you cannot login to your RPA cloud studio and no projects will be shown in the Desktop Agent.

 1. Check if the **Desktop Agent** is started from the **Systray**
       - If yes, ignore the steps below
       - If not, do the steps below